gacogo/documentation/main/guides/getting-started/README.md

 # Installing the Agoric SDK

 To write JavaScript smart contracts using the Agoric Zoe framework, first install the Agoric Software Development Kit (SDK).
-The Agoric SDK is currently supported on MacOS, Linux, and Windows Subsystem for Linux (WSL).
-There is currently **no support** for native Windows 10 or native Windows 11.

-After installing the Agoric SDK, you can proceed to [starting a project](./start-a-project.md) with the Agoric CLI to create and deploy [smart contracts](./deploying.md).
+After installing the Agoric SDK, you can proceed to [starting a project](./start-a-project.md).

 ## Getting Support